SarahP22/SarahP22/README.md

 - 👋 Hi, I’m @SarahP22
 - 👀 I’m interested in Data Science, Business Intelligence, Data Intelligence
 - 🌱 I recently finished a Data Science course at NJIT through THRIVEdx
-- 💞️ I’m looking to collaborate on anything that will help me learn and practice python
+- 💞️ I’m looking to collaborate on anything that will help me learn and practice SQL or python
-- 📫 How to reach me ...
+- 📫 How to reach me: see profile

 <!---
 SarahP22/SarahP22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.